jared1980/weeklystatus/weeklystatus.md

 ## WN9722OAX22-DM (AIOS7.0)

- - 🚫 [6/7] Update firmware via SP-flash-tool.
  - 🟢 [6/7] Study document and review git commit log.
  - 🟢 [6/14] Test all script by commands of AIOS6.5.
- - ✅ [6/14] Create git repo of AIOS seris on gitea server.
+ - 🟢 [6/14] Create git repo of AIOS seris on gitea server.
-     - AIOS6.5 : Follow and update with codebase provided by Wind.
+     - ✅ AIOS6.5 : Follow and update with codebase provided by Wind.
+(Including history)
-     - AIOS7.0 : Trace codebase provided by MTK and our develop.
+     - 🟡 AIOS7.0 : Trace codebase provided by MTK and our develop.
- - ✅ [6/14] Setup FW upload environment and load FW.
- - ✅ [6/14] Create project "DENON AIOS7.0" and new "AIOS7.0 info" on confluence.
+ - ✅ [6/20] Discuss whole test plan with Edison.
+ - 🟢 [6/20] Check difference of AIOS6.5 / AIOS7.0 (partition, uboot, little kernel, fastboot, adb...)

 ## Common

 ### Docker builder maintain and enhance

- - ✅ [6/14] Fix smart4 platform "zlib" multi-version problem.
- - ✅ [6/14] Let builder can be executed anywhere not only in builder folder.

 ## Archived
 ### 20222H